friemen/reactor/README.md

 **signal** -- Creates a new signal with the given initial value.

 **eventsource** -- Creates a new event source.

-### Functions applying to Signals as well as Event Sources

-**pass** -- Creates a reactive that handles propagation/processing in a different thread.

-**react-with** -- Subscribes a listener function to an event source or signal.

 ### Functions applying to Event Sources